 Continuous integration has many advantages:

-- When tests fail or bugs emerge, developers might revert the codebase to a bug-free state without wasting time for debugging
+- When tests fail or bugs emerge, developers can revert the codebase to a bug-free state without wasting time for debugging

-- Developers detect and fix integration problems continuously – avoiding last-minute chaos at release dates
+- Developers detect and fix integration problems continuously – and thus avoid last-minute chaos at release dates

 - Early warning of broken/incompatible code